 Optional: If you need to provide your own, prepare the certificates and copy to a local directory if you wish to customize the certificates (passed to the installation script).
 You need the following certificates:

 a.
 A wildcard certificate for *.dbadapter.<region>.<external fqdn>.
 This certificate must be trusted, such as would be issued by a certificate authority (that is, the chain of trust must exist without requiring intermediate certificates.)
 (A single site certificate can be used with the explicit VM name you provide during install.)

 b.
 The root certificate used by the Azure Resource Manager for your instance of Azure Stack.
 If it is not found, the root certificate will be retrieved.

 Open a new elevated PowerShell console and change to the directory where you extracted the files.
 Use a new window to avoid problems that may arise from incorrect PowerShell modules already loaded on the system.

-If you have installed any versions of the AzureRm or AzureStack PowerShell modules other than 1.2.9, you will need to remove them or the install will not proceed.
-This includes later versions.
+If you have installed any versions of the AzureRm or AzureStack PowerShell modules other than 1.2.9 or 1.2.10, you will be prompted to remove them or the install will not proceed.
+This includes versions 1.3 or greater.

 Run the DeploySqlProvider.ps1 script with the parameters listed below.

 - If necessary, download a compatible version of Azure PowerShell.

 - Upload the certificates and other artifacts to a storage account on your Azure Stack.

 - Publish gallery packages so that you can deploy SQL databases through the gallery.